New Hire Onboarding Form

 Equipment and Access Needs

-This section helps IT and operations prepare the tools, accounts, and special setup the employee needs to work on day one.
+This section helps IT and operations prepare the tools, accounts, and access the employee needs on day one.

 - Equipment Needed